Iceland in Summer: Top 10 things to do!

-Plan your summer holiday in Iceland in advance!
+Pro tip: Plan your Iceland summer holiday in advance

 But there is an easy solution!
 I simply recommend all my guests to plan their summer trip in advance.
 As soon as you have an idea of what you want to do - Secure your accommodations, tours and reservations.
 This way you can make sure you will get to do everything your way :)

 Now let's get on with that top 10 list ...